AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

     ![](../images/U5lab08-image20.png)

 1. This step trains the regression model using the training portion of the data

+### Task 4: Add and Configure Score Model and Evaluate Model

 1. Search for **Score Model**.
 Then drag the component into your canvas.
 Drag the **Score Model** module onto the canvas as shown in the below image.